bekos/ColumnListView/README.md

 ## Usage

  * Checkout source code to your project, for example to ext.widgets
  * Use it, as any input widget.
+(Replace 'zii.widgets.CListView' with 'ext.widgets.EColumnListView')

 ## Example: